 According to the IRS, three categories can help determine classification:

 - Behavioral: Do you or your organization have the right to control what your worker does and how they do their job?
-If you do, they are likely employees, not contractors, depending on the degree of control.
+This excludes requiring workers to comply with legal obligations or health and safety laws.
+If you do exercise control over their jobs, they are likely employees, not contractors, depending on the degree of control.

 - Financial: Are business aspects such as how the worker is paid, whether expenses are reimbursed, and who provides tools and supplies controlled by the payer (or employer)?
 If your organization has financial control, your worker is probably an employee.